 A strong commitment is needed at all management levels to ensure benefit program visibility and employee buy-in.
 However, this is not always the case.

 Natasha Rei, Digital Marketing Manager of Explainerd, explains that many employers view employee benefits as an “expense” rather than an “investment.”

 Rei comments, “When employers view employee benefits as an expense, they are more likely to cut corners and provide only the bare minimum in terms of coverage.
 This can lead to frustration and resentment among employees, who may feel that their employer is not valuing their well-being.”

 Rei suggests that the way to overcome this is to educate employers on the importance of employee benefits.
-“Employers need to understand that providing comprehensive benefits is not only good for employees but also good for business.
-Employee benefits can help attract and retain top talent, boost morale, and improve productivity,” she adds.

 The Role of the Highest Level of Management